 - To remember

-- To give importance to business instead of technical
+- To give importance to business instead of technical aspects

 - To construct into the CRP effort.

 It would help if you had a good foundation for the planned operation of a new system.
 Otherwise, there will be a chance of distraction from vendors or others with different goals.
-Hence documentation is essential.
+Hence, documentation is essential.

-So it is better to list out the detailed “to-be” definition.
+It is also necessary to learn how the latest configuration works and what problems and issues arise while working with it.
+So, it is better to list out the detailed “to-be” definition.
 It will be helpful as the process moves forward.

 How do you deal with these risks?

-- First, determine an excellent balanced, and qualified team.
-Then educate them about modern system approaches and make them study applications well.
+- First, determine an excellent, balanced, and qualified team.
+Then, educate them about modern system approaches and make them study applications well.
 Then, explain to them about methods used by many successful companies.
 After that, explain clearly the structure of the documentation.

 - Determine the aim to be achieved during the documentation.
-For example, reduce the paperwork by 40%, reduce the attainment time by 20%, etc. This pushes the people to finish the current approaches to achieve desired approaches.
+For example, reduce the paperwork by 40%, reduce the attainment time by 20%, etc. This pushes the people to finish the current approaches to achieve the desired approaches.
 This also helps to create the project a healthy return on investment.

 - Put the flow charts on the wall with visible size and connect them with visible arrows.
 Note the cycle time, responsibilities, and applicable procedures for all processes.
-Then, explain what to be done, why, and how to be done.
+Then, explain what is to be done, why, and how to be done.

 - Get reviews and suggestions from all departments, customers, and government officials to improve it.